AtRiskMedia/tractstack-docs/src/content/docs/concepts/astro.md

 Astro is an opinionated web framework.

 Many modern javascript frameworks (like Next.js, Remix) nestle in on each client browser.
 If you visit a website made with such a framework it will download to your browser and run there.
-This makes great sense for complex web apps.
-But less so for a content-driven website.
+This is great for complex web apps.
+But for a content-driven website?
 Your users want a snappy, smooth experience!

-Older web frameworks (like WordPress) leverage server rendering.
-If you visit one of these websites, your browser downloads the html + css _pre-rendered_.
+Older web frameworks (like WordPress) depend on the web server to generate each web page on request.
+If you visit one of these websites, the server does it work so your browser can download the html + css _pre-rendered_.
 While this can be very fast (esp. with caching), it's stale and lacks that dynamic snappy feel.
 It's old sauce.

 With Astro you get the best of both worlds!
 [Read more](https://docs.astro.build/en/concepts/why-astro/#server-first)

 ### Fast by default

-That's science!
+It's science!
 When you optimize the inputs, you get the best output.
 That Astro core team's commitment to making the web great for content is producing fruit.
 [Read more](https://docs.astro.build/en/concepts/why-astro/#fast-by-default)

 ### Easy to use and developer-focused